Troutnut.com Fly Fishing for Trout Home

 These are very rarely called Green Drakes.

-These are the second largest mayflies in the United States, behind the related Litobrancha recurvata flies.
+According to the literature, these are the second largest mayflies in the United States, behind the related Litobrancha recurvata flies.
+However, there are credible reports of limbata exceeding 40mm in some locales that challenge this assumption.

 Mayfly Species Hexagenia rigida